cmu-15618-team/parallel-hash-join/report/milestone-report.md

 We have set up the benchmark infrastructure for different variants of the hash join.

 - Work laod generator generates the tuples in the inner and outer relation.
 We can specify the number of tuples in both relations, the cardinality ratio, outer table foregin key distribution.
-Currently we support uniform distribution and zipfan distribution.
+Currently we support uniform distribution and zipfian distribution.
 - Time measuring: the framework times the three phases in a hash join: partition, build, and probe.

 ### 1.3.
 Implementation of Sequential Hash Join